 MDM’s main selling points are its flexibility and administrative control.
 Most MDM's can push rules and control any device or operating system.
 It gives the company the ability to push any apps, new configuration settings, push device encryption and more.
 MDM essentially gives employers the ability to have complete control over the end user’s devices and data.

 This factor of control would very much be of interest to employers, as they can control devices that their employees utilize.
 They can completely secure their employees' devices with multi-factor authentication, full device encryption and in an emergency, the employer can wipe any device with the MDM remotely to prevent information leakage.
-This answers the issue of control.

 It's worth noting that MDM is not a panacea, among some shortcomings in endpoint security which we will get into in the next section, some employees do take issue with its implementation on their devices.
-It's reported that many businesses are experiencing push-back against BYOD plans because employees do not feel comfortable with the level of control they are giving employers over their devices.
+It's reported that many businesses are experiencing push-back against BYOD plans because employees do not feel comfortable with the level of control that they are giving employers over their devices.

 To see more about the hidden issues that one should consider when looking into MDM, have a read of Rory Monaghan's article on the subject here.